zbmed-semtec/hybrid-pre-doc2vec-doc-relevance/docs/xml_translate/README.md

 * If a directory is provided, it will create a new directory with the same name but adding `_translated` to it.

-An example of the command that will create the direcortory `sample_annotated_xml_translated`:
+An example of the command that will create the directory  `sample_annotated_xml_translated`:

 ```bash
 python xml_translate.py -d sample_annotated_xml